vpelss/imok/README.md

 # IMOK

-IMOK is a web based, fail safe, alarm that will email family and friends if you don't check in.
+IMOK is a web based, fail safe, alarm that will email your family and friends if you don't check in.

-This program was designed for those who live alone and do not have regular personal contact.

 Potential uses:

+-For those living alone and do not have regular personal contact.
 -For those who have animals or pets that may suffer or die if they pass away or became incapacitated.
 -For those who live in a remote location.
 -For those taking a long trip alone.
--For those living alone and not in regular personal contact.
 -For those planning on getting kidnapped

 How to use: